NDAA09031U Proactive Computer Security (PCS)

 After completing the course, the successful student will have:

-- Fuzzing, web security, stack and heap buffer overflows, shellcode, reverse engineering.
+- Fuzzing, stack and heap buffer overflows, shellcode, reverse engineering.

 - Details of the interaction between user programs and the operating system.